Museum Design Displays – Down to a Fine Art

 Also by changing the interior design layout we can improve visitor flow and prevent bottlenecks within galleries.
 This approach decreases physical exertion thus reducing stress and fatigue whilst visitors navigating the sometimes endless galleries and corridors.

 Clear eye catching interpretation and labelling are the next steps.
-By presenting these in a visitor friendly and digestible format means less of the visitor’s valuable resources are required to store away valuable information.
+We present these in a visitor friendly and digestible format.
+Consequently less of the visitor’s valuable resources are required to store away valuable information.

 Which would you prefer?